 Dana Point Whale Festival Shuttle

-A free shuttle runs 10 am to 4 pm. from Doheny State Beach to the Ocean Institute.
-Parking can be the problem so be sure to arrive early.
+A free shuttle runs from 10 am to 4 pm. from Doheny State Beach to the Ocean Institute.
+Parking can be a problem, so be sure to arrive early.

 Whale-watching boats depart from most Southern California ports, including San Diego, Oceanside, Dana Point, Newport Beach, Long Beach, Redondo Beach, and Santa Barbara.